bloominstituteoftechnology/Sprint-Challenge--Advanced-CSS/Answers.md

 -- This font size is a parameter in responsive design which allows a ratio of 10px to 1rem which reduces the time spent on calculation of px.

 4. How would you describe preprocessing to someone new to CSS?
--- It is a method that allows developers add features to CSS
+-- It is a method that allows developers add features to CSS which makes the structure more readable and intuitive.
+It extends vanilla CSS to include concepts like variables, functions, interpolations, mixins and operators.

+5. What is your favorite concept in preprocessing?
+What is the concept that gives you the most trouble?
+-- My most favorite concept is Nesting, this is because it reduces the repetition of code and allows for readability and structure.
+Nesting also gives me the most trouble because with long nests its easy to forget or accidentally delete a curly brace which throws the compiler into an error and changes do not reflect until it is fixed.